siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

         ),
       )

-      + Make an assumption in the form of a sentence (M1) that will lead a function (F1)  characteristic of an explicit model.
-Such a function does not have to fit the data *exactly*, but should be reasonably close.
-      - (M1)
+      + Based on the assumption (M1) below, give an explicit function (F1) that models the population of rural and small town Canada in millions of people as a function of time in years since 2015.)
+        - (M1) From 2015 to 2018, every year the population of rural and small town Canada multiplies by 1.0059.//Here is an assumption, give F1.
+Linear make if linear.
+"Imagagration"
         - (F1)
-      + Make an assumption (M1) that will lead to an equation (E1) characteristic of a recursive model.
+      + Make an assumption (M1) that will lead to the given equation (E1) characteristic of a recursive model.
+Here $P_n$ is the population of rural and small town Canada in millions of people at time $n$ years since 2015.
         - (M1)
-      - (E1)
-      + Make an assumption (M1) that will lead to a linear and/or separable differential equation (D1).
-      - (M1)
+        - (E1) $P_(n+1) = P_n + 0.0353$ with $P_0 = 5.938$. //Here is the relationship what assumption. but now we also have brith rate or somethign.
+      +  For each of the two questions above, make a differential equation, (D1) and (D2), that respect the assumed relationship in (a) and (b). //Make a differential equation based on the the two previous parts.
-      - (D1)
+        - (D1) from (a) $P'(t) = $
+        - (D2) fram (b) $P'(t) = $
-      Note: As stated in the module, a model needs all of: some assumptions, some definitions of variables, and mathematical analysis of those assumptions.
+      Note: As stated in the module, a model needs all of: A question, some assumptions, some definitions of variables, and mathematical analysis of those assumptions.
-      /*I didn't follow the directions of question 1 here`.
-I sorta think that it is good to have a question that really focuses on what a model actually is.
-Getting them used to having the assumptions that they make about their models also being part of their Models.
-I have rewritten the question 1 instructions for question 2.*/
     ],
     solution: [
     ],